Certified Public Accountant Act

 A CPA to whom any of the following circumstances applies may not accept an engagement to perform attestation of financial reports:

-1. The CPA is currently employed by the client or audited entity to perform routine work for which he or she receives a fixed salary, or currently serves as a director or supervisor thereof.
+1. The CPA is currently employed by the client or audited entity to perform routine work for which they receive a fixed salary, or currently serves as a director or supervisor thereof.

 2. The CPA has previously served for the client or audited entity as a director, supervisor, managerial officer, or an employee with material influence over attestation, and has been separated from the position for less than two years.